 |EMD||SD40T-2||3301-3302||Ex-Rio Grande, Ex-SP||2|

-To learn more about the Buffalo And Pittsburgh Railroad and for a current system map please click here to visit their web page.
-If you might like a good book on the general history of the B&O consider Baltimore & Ohio Railroad written by Kirk Reynolds and David Oroszi.
-This book has been out for several years now and in print.
-While it's only a little over 100 pages in length it provides a great look at the B&O with many fine, historic photos several of which are in color.
-I have this one in my collection and still enjoy thumbing through it even today.
+If you might like a good book on the general history of the Baltimore & Ohio consider Baltimore & Ohio Railroad written by Kirk Reynolds and David Oroszi.
+This book has been out for several years now but remains in print through MBI Publishing.
+While it's only a little over 100 pages in length the title provides a great look at the B&O with many fine, historic photos several of which are in color.
+I have this one in my collection and still enjoy thumbing through it even today (it's also been used extensively as a resource for this website).
 If you're interested in perhaps purchasing this book please visit the link below which will take you to ordering information through Amazon.com.